-- An Exclusive Itinerary — No One Else Offers This Particular Trip
+- An Exclusive Itinerary—No One Else Offers This Particular Journey

-This sailboat-based itinerary is exclusively offered by Natural Habitat Adventures.
-While others cross the Drake Passage via cruise ship, we do it like the legendary explorers of old did—on an authentic sailing vessel!
-Except our modern sailboat has an ice-strengthened steel hull and state-of-the-art navigation and safety equipment, ensuring that our thrilling voyage is also a much safer one than expeditioners endured a century ago.
+This expedition yacht-based itinerary is offered exclusively by Natural Habitat Adventures and WWF.
+While others cross the Drake Passage via cruise ship, we do it like the legendary explorers of old did—on a smaller expedition vessel!
+Except our modern motorsailer has an ice-strengthened steel hull and state-of-the-art navigation and safety equipment, ensuring that our thrilling voyage is also a much safer one than ardent explorers endured a century ago.

 - Exclusive Camping Opportunities

-While some ships offer a chance for a single night’s camping on the ice, it happens in the company of up to 50 or 60 or more fellow travelers—not exactly the feel of a remote wilderness experience.
-Plus, these groups must arrive after dinner and be out by 5:30 am, without a chance to settle in for a camping experience on the ice.
-It's really just quick chance to sleep in the vicinity of many other fellow travelers.
-We, however, hold special permits from the National Science Foundation that allow us to spend up to three nights camping ashore (weather permitting), in locations far from any other human presence.
+While some ships offer a chance for a single night’s camping on the ice, it happens in the company of up to 50 or 60 fellow travelers—not exactly the feel of a remote wilderness experience.
+Plus, these groups must arrive after dinner and be out by 5:30 am.
+It's really just a quick chance to sleep on the ice in the vicinity of many other people.
+We, however, hold special permits that allow us to spend up to three nights camping ashore (weather permitting), in locations far from other human presence.
 When we camp, it’s just us and the penguins and seals.
-While camping is optional (you're welcome to sleep aboard ship instead), it’s usually a major highlight of our travelers’ experience.
+While camping is optional (you're welcome to sleep aboard the boat instead), it’s usually a major highlight of our travelers’ experience.

 - Extended Hiking Ashore for a True Wilderness Encounter